top of page

 • A fully enclosed vacuum tissue infiltration machinetissue processor (ASP300S, Leica) allowing automatic dehydration and paraffin impregnation to be carried out for up to 300 samples per day.

-• An inclusion plateembedding center (EC-350, Microm France) to embed the tissues with paraffin
+• An inclusion plateembedding center (EC-350, Microm France) to embed the tissues

-• A cassette dewaxer (TR 302, Tech-Inter) to remove excess paraffin around the completed block.
+• A cassette dewaxer (TR 302, Tech-Inter) to remove excess paraffin around

 • Two semi-automatic microtomes (2 x HM 340E, Microm France) for performing paraffin cutting services, as well as a semi-automatic microtome (RM2145, Leica) made available forto users